NikolaiKoz/FrontendMentor-interactive-card-details-form-main.github.io/README-template.md

 ## My process - Movile

 - I decided to divide this into two sections, one for the cards and one for the form, I used different nested elements because at this moment I imagine that I will solve a few problems with the absolute and relative position.

+- For the form I decided to use grid, since it seemed like a good opportunity to practice it, but due to my lack of experience I lost about 5 hours because I couldn't get the input to be contained by the columns, the input overflowed and I changed the width of the columns , I solved this by placing the inputs inside a p element to contain them, the same logic that I applied with the images in a div container.

+-Today I leave the project here, it is 00:32 am and tomorrow I have to work, I still have to apply the styles for the confirm section, although I have some ideas on how to do it, create a class with the property display none and exchange with Javascript this property between the form and the confirm.

+-I also need to apply the requested styles for this challenge and I go to sleep praying that the code does not break when doing so.